panel-attack/panel-attack/readme_characters.md

 Simply provide the same asset in multiple resolutions!
 As it is not possible to use the same filename multiple times in the same directory, Panel Attack uses a naming convention to mark different resolutions if there is more than one.
 To do that, you provide the normal asset with the recommended size with a @2x at the end, and you provide a half resolution one with an @1x at the end.

+# Common issues

+## Panel Attack doesn't show a certain sprite / play a certain SFX

+Mod files are strictly case sensitive.
+They should always be written in full lower case, including the extension.
+While a mod that varies capitalization in filenames may work fine on Windows, it won't display correctly on Linux/Unix systems.

+## Character X is too loud/quiet!

+As mods are created by the community it is difficult to enforce a standard for volumes of music and SFX.
+A general recommendation for volume of music and voice lines is to normalize the track and then reduce its volume by 6dB.
+An option to adjust volume by character in Panel Attack itself does currently not exist